 We are a holding company, and our business is operated through two operating partnerships, BGC U.S., which holds our U.S. businesses, and BGC Global, which holds our non-U.S. businesses.
 The limited partnership interests of the two operating partnerships are held by us and BGC Holdings, and the limited partnership interests of BGC Holdings are currently held by limited partnership unit holders, founding partners, and Cantor.
 We hold the BGC Holdings general partnership interest and the BGC Holdings special voting limited partnership interest, which entitle us to remove and appoint the general partner of BGC Holdings, which entitles us to control BGC Holdings.
-BGC Holdings, in turn, holds the BGC U.S. general partnership interest, which entitle the holder thereof to remove and appoint the general partner of BGC U.S., and the BGC Global general partnership interest and the BGC Global special voting limited partnership interest, which entitle the holder thereof to remove and appoint the general partner of BGC U.S., and the BGC Global special voting limited partnership interest, which entitle the holder thereof to remove and appoint the general partner of BGC U.S., and the BGC Global special voting limited partnership interest, which entitle the holder thereof to remove and appoint the general partner of BGC Holdings (and thereby us) to control each of BGC U.S. and BGC Global.
+BGC Holdings, in turn, holds the BGC U.S. general partnership interest and the BGC U.S. special voting limited partnership interest, which entitle the holder thereof to remove and appoint the general partner of BGC Global special voting limited partnership interest, which entitle the holder thereof to remove as the general partner of BGC U.S. and BGC Global, all of which entitle BGC Holdings (and thereby us) to control each of BGC U.S. and BGC Global.
 BGC Holdings holds its BGC Global general partnership interest through a company incorporated in the Cayman Islands, BGC Global Holdings GP Limited.

 As of December 31, 2016, we held directly and indirectly, through wholly owned subsidiaries, BGC U.S. limited partnership interests and BGC Global limited partnership interests consisting of 279,717,731 units and 279,717,731 units, representing approximately 65.4% and 65.4% of the outstanding BGC U.S. limited partnership interests and BGC Global limited partnership interests, respectively.
-As of that date, BGC Holdings held BGC U.S. limited partnership interests consisting of 148,237,302 units and 148,237,302 units, representing approximately 34.6% and 34.6% of the outstanding BGC U.S. limited partnership interests and BGC Global limited partnership interests, respectively.
+As of that date, BGC Holdings held BGC U.S. limited partnership interests and BGC Global limited partnership interests consisting of 148,237,302 units and 148,237,302 units, representing approximately 34.6% and 34.6% of the outstanding BGC U.S. limited partnership interests, respectively.